This Place Will Become Your Tomb: Commercial

-This Place Will Become Your Tomb was Sleep Token's first release to chart, debuting at number 39 on the UK Albums Chart.
+This Place Will Become Your Tomb gave Sleep Token their first chart positions in the UK, debuting at number 39 on the Top 40 UK Albums Chart and at number 13 on the Top 20 Scottish Albums Chart.
 In the midweek chart, it was slated to debut at number 11.
-The album also registered at number 12 on the UK Album Downloads Chart, number 11 on the UK Album Sales Chart, number 12 on the UK Physical Albums Chart, number 13 on the UK Vinyl Albums Chart, and number 13 on the Scottish Albums Chart.
+The album also registered at number 12 on the UK Album Downloads Chart, number 11 on the UK Album Sales Chart, number 12 on the UK Physical Albums Chart, and number 13 on the UK Vinyl Albums Chart.